781flyingdutchman/GGen/README.md

 #### Overview
 GGen currently supports two commands:
 1. shaker - to create shaker style panels and drawer fronts
-2. layout - to layout multiple gCode files in as part of a larger job
+2. layout - to layout multiple gCode files as part of a larger job

 #### shaker
 Use `ggen shaker` to create shaker style panels and drawer fronts.

     Shaker style doors and drawer fronts.
     Usage: ggen shaker [options] [outputFile]

     Usage: ggen shaker [arguments]
     -h, --help                     Print this usage information.
         --width                    Width of the panel